highfestiva/finplot/README.md

 Also included is some zooming+scaling logic, so you won't get that "panning all over the place" feeling as one normally finds in most non-finance plot libraries.
 Plus manual line drawing, where each line segment shows % and time change.

-Note that I've placed panning on the middle mouse button, and line drawing on the left mouse drag/click.
-This is subject to change.
+The left mouse button pans, the mouse wheel zooms, and holding Ctrl allows you to draw lines.

 ## Easy installation